phetsims/hookes-law/doc/implementation-notes.md

 ## View

 Because the model is 1 dimensional, the 2D model-view transform (`ModelViewTransform2`) that is typically found in PhET simulations is not required.
-All conversions are done using unit vectors lengths for the various 1-dimensional quantities (displacement, force, energy).
+All conversions between model and view coordinate frames are done using unit vectors lengths for the various 1-dimensional quantities (displacement, force, energy).
 See `HookesLawConstants.UNIT_*`.

 The robotic arm has a pair of pincers that are open when displacement is zero and no user interaction is taking place.
 In order to determine whether user interaction is taking place, Property